hardliner66/blog/content/posts/01_emacs_first_steps.md

 ## But what about the config? {#but-what-about-the-config}

-I went with Doom Emacs as my base to speed things up and only added a few small changes to the config so far and I currently I have everything I had in my Neovim config and more.
+I went with Doom Emacs as my base to speed things up and only added a few small changes to the config so far and I currently have most things I had in my Neovim config and more.

 ## And the coding? {#and-the-coding}